PriyaC20/Eye-Blink-Detection/README.md

   OpenCV version 3.3
   dlib version 19.4
 ```
+Install and Set the enivironment as 'opencv-env' to run this project

-To get the final output, run
+To get the final output, run the command
 ```
 python main.py
 ```